 Additionally, you’ll learn about the two business schools that don’t charge an application fee.

-- MBA application fee for 2023 intake
+- MBA application fee for the 2023 admissions

 - How to secure an MBA application fee waiver – 8 ways